Home Invasion Survival. What would you do to keep your family safe?

 Most people don’t know for sure how they will respond to a personal crisis until it occurs.
 Many are surprised afterward by their behavior as having been heroic, calm, cowardly, or stupid.

 - Would you try to overpower the invaders?

-- Would you go for some household weapon or your gun?
+- Would you go for some household weapons or your gun?